craftvscruft/menderbot/README.md

 * `menderbot chat`: Interactively chat in the context of the current directory
 * `menderbot commit`: Generate an informative commit message based on a changeset
 * `menderbot diff`: Summarize the differences between two versions of a codebase
+* `menderbot doc`: Generate documentation for the existing code (Python only)
+* `menderbot review`: Review a code block or changeset and provide feedback

 ## Commands (coming soon):

-* `menderbot doc`: Generate documentation for the existing code
-* `menderbot review`: Review a code block or changeset and provide feedback
+* `menderbot type`: Add type hints.

 ## Developing